Lanzhou Gansu, China Travel Guide

 This tradition is an unique experience located only in a few places worldwide, making it a special part of your visit to Lanzhou.

-Exploring Lanzhou's diverse dining landscape is a part of the experience of traveling.
+Exploring Lanzhou's diverse dining landscape is a part of the journey.
 Here are some pointers: